l0llo/l0llo.github.io/index.md

 ## Work Experience
 - Researcher at Fondazione ISI (2018 - Present):
+  I'm working on two main problems at the moment:
-  Research on Machine Learning in Finance.
-Supervised Learning for Parameters Calibration in pricing models and Reinforcement Learning for optimizing Hedging Strategies.
+  + Supervised Learning for Parameters Calibration in pricing models
+  + Reinforcement Learning for optimizing Hedging Strategies. these projects are also the subject of my PhD at Politecnico di Milano.

 - Computer Scientist at Argotec (2017 - 2018)
 Research and Development of AI applications for small satellites.
 These kind of spacecrafts